department-of-veterans-affairs/vagov-content/pages/education/survivor-dependent-benefits.md

 <div class="va-introtext">

-If you’re a dependent spouse or child—or the surviving spouse or child—of a Veteran, you may qualify for VA education benefits or job training through a GI Bill program.
-Find out how to get VA education benefits for dependents.
+Find out if you're eligible for VA education benefits for dependents and survivors (also called Chapter 35 benefits).
+If you’re a dependent spouse or child—or the surviving spouse or child—of a Veteran, you may qualify for Chapter 35 benefits or job training through a GI Bill program.

 </div>